prashantacharya/learnathon/technical.md

 **5. C++**

 C++ is a highly efficient and flexible language, first created back in 1985.
 It has remained in high demand due to high performance, reliability, and variety of contexts you can use it in.
-Microsoft Windows and Google Chrome are the two of the most well-known projects created with C++, and indeed most of Amazonís website are written in C++.
+Microsoft Windows and Google Chrome are the two of the most well-known projects created with C++, and indeed most of Amazon‚Äôs website are written in C++.

 * One of the C family product